Youngs is an expert on the foreign policy of the European Union, in particular on questions of democracy support.

 Youngs is also a professor of international relations at the University of Warwick.
 Prior to joining Carnegie in July 2013, he was the director of the European think tank FRIDE.
 He has held positions in the UK Foreign and Commonwealth Office and as an EU Marie Curie fellow.
 He was a senior fellow at the Transatlantic Academy in Washington, DC, from 2012 to 2013.

-Youngs has authored twelve books.
+Youngs has authored thirteen books.
 His most recent works are Civic Activism Unleashed: New Hope or False Dawn for Democracy?
 (Oxford University Press, 2019), Europe Reset: New Directions for the EU (I.B.
-Tauris, 2017), Europe’s Eastern Crisis: The Geopolitics of Asymmetry (Cambridge University Press, 2017), and The Puzzle of Non-Western Democracy (Carnegie, 2015).
+Tauris, 2017), and Europe’s Eastern Crisis: The Geopolitics of Asymmetry (Cambridge University Press, 2017).

 As it intensifies, the Catalan crisis will have wider ramifications for EU politics.
 One crucial element revolves around the state of European democracy.